-Trim his nails once or twice a month if your dog doesn't wear them down naturally to prevent painful tears and other problems.
+Trim their nails once or twice a month if your dog doesn't wear them down naturally to prevent painful tears and other problems.
 If you can hear them clicking on the floor, they're too long.
-Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding — and your dog may not cooperate the next time he sees the nail clippers come out.
+Dog toenails have blood vessels in them, and if you cut too far you can cause bleeding--and your dog may not cooperate the next time they see the nail clippers come out.
 So, if you're not experienced trimming dog nails, ask a vet or groomer for pointers.

-His ears should be checked weekly for redness or a bad odor, which can indicate an infection.
+Their ears should be checked weekly for redness or a bad odor, which can indicate an infection.
 When you check your dog's ears, wipe them out with a cotton ball dampened with gentle, pH-balanced ear cleaner to help prevent infections.
 Don't insert anything into the ear canal; just clean the outer ear.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

 Always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children.
-Teach your child never to approach any dog while he's eating or to try to take the dog's food away.
+Teach your child never to approach any dog while they're eating or to try to take the dog's food away.
 No dog should be left unsupervised with a child.